MicrosoftDocs/minecraft-creator/creator/Documents/RTX_GettingStarted.md

 ## Ray Tracing Examples in Minecraft

 Ray tracing makes Minecraft look more like the real world.
-Rays of light shine into the world and block textures bounce, absorb, and scatter light rays.
+Rays of light shine from different sources onto block textures that can reflect, absorb, and scatter light in different ways.
 The result is a highly realistic depiction of the way light behaves, creating dramatic effects.

 |Features  |Example  |
 |:---------|:---------|